-The first experience I had with magnets was with a magnetic sleep system – a magnetic mattress pad, a magnetic pillow and a magnetic and far infrared blanket.
+The first experience I had with magnets was with a magnetic sleep system – a magnetic mattress pad, a magnetic pillow and a magnetic blanket.
 My wife and I borrowed the set from a friend to try it out before we bought one for ourselves.
 When we went to bed that night I laid down on it and thought that it was incredibly firm.
 The next thought I had was when I woke up the next morning.
 I fell asleep that fast and slept through the night.

 I was talking to someone today about magnets and the whole issue of north magnetic poles vs. south magnetic poles came up again.

 In my opinion, if you are looking at a product that the manufacturer says is all north pole or all south pole exposure, then you are looking at the wrong product.
 I know this probably goes against to everything else you will find on the internet about magnets, so I will attempt to explain my reasoning to you.